Moving SYSVOL Files

 A question arises when there is more than one domain controller for the same domain.
 In this case you need to tell U-Move how to handle discrepancies between the loaded SYSVOL and the copies of SYSVOL on the other domain controllers.

 If you are restoring two or more domain controllers in the same domain, select Non-authoritative Restore on the second, third, fourth, etc, domain controllers in the domain.
-The domain controllers will erase their local copy of SYSVOL and then replicate SYSVOL from the domain's authoritative domain controller.
+The domain controllers will erase their local copy of SYSVOL and then wait to replicate SYSVOL from the domain's authoritative domain controller.

 If your SYSVOLs are out of sync and you need to cross-replicate SYSVOL back-and-forth between two or more DCs, select Normal Restore.
 (This is rarely needed.
 It can cause harmful side effects; see caution below.)